ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ### Getting started with CURC Open OnDemand

 To connect to CURC Open OnDemand, visit [https://ondemand.rc.colorado.edu](https://ondemand.rc.colorado.edu/).
-The first page of CU Open OnDemand will bring you to a login prompt.
+The first page of CURC Open OnDemand will bring you to a login prompt.
 Use your CU Research Computing credentials and Duo 2-factor authentication to login.
 If you need a CU Research Computing account please visit [our account request page](https://curc.readthedocs.io/en/latest/access/logging-in.html) to get started.

 ![](OnDemand/login_page.png)